MahdiNouraie/Bayesian-Stability-Selection/README.md

 # Bayesian Stability Selection Repository

-This repository contains the accompanying code for the paper titled *"Bayesian Stability Selection and Inference on Inclusion Probabilities"*.
-All scripts are written in R.
+This repository accompanies the paper *"Bayesian Stability Selection and Inference on Inclusion Probabilities"*, providing the R scripts necessary for reproducing the analysis presented.

-**Disclaimer: Reproducibility of the results presented in the paper can only be ensured if the code is executed on Posit Cloud.
-Results may vary if run on different systems due to variations in system configurations.
-In particular, we have observed that certain dependent packages may fail to install on some machines.** ([Posit link](https://posit.cloud/content/9064090))
+**Note:** Reproducibility of results is assured when the code is executed on Posit Cloud.
+System differences may result in variation, particularly with dependent package installations.
+We have observed that certain packages may not install on all systems. ([Posit Project link](https://posit.cloud/content/9064090)).

-### Overview of Files:
+---

+### File Descriptions:

 **1. `Synthetic_data.R`**
-This script generates the synthetic data sets used in the paper, applies stability selection via elastic net, and tracks variable selection frequencies across data sets.
-Bayesian stability selection is employed at the end to infer the inclusion probabilities of variables.
+This script generates synthetic datasets and applies stability selection using the elastic net.
+It monitors variable selection frequencies across the generated datasets.
+Bayesian stability selection is then implemented to infer the inclusion probabilities of variables.

-**2. `Riboflavin.R`**
+**2. `Riboflavin_1.R`**
-This script performs stability selection using RLARS on the riboflavin data set.
-It incorporates prior information from [Arashi et al. (2021)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0245376) and uses Bayesian stability selection to infer inclusion probabilities for the genes.
-The script reproduces the results reported in Table 2 of the paper.
+This script applies Bayesian stability selection using RLARS (Randomised Lasso) and non-informative priors on the riboflavin dataset.
+It reproduces the results presented in Table 1 of the paper.

-**3. `Rat.R`**
+**3. `Riboflavin_2.R`**
+In this script, Bayesian stability selection is performed using RLARS with informative priors on the riboflavin dataset.
+It replicates the results reported in Table 2 of the paper.

+**4. `Rat_1.R`**
+This script uses Bayesian stability selection with RLARS and non-informative priors on the rat microarray data.
+The results align with those detailed in Table 3 of the paper.

+**5. `Rat_2.R`**
-This script begins by removing outlier samples from the rat microarray data before applying stability selection using LASSO on the cleaned data set.
-Bayesian stability selection is then used to infer inclusion probabilities for the probes.
-The script reproduces the results reported in Table 4 of the paper.
+This script begins by removing outliers from the rat microarray data using an isolation tree algorithm.
+Bayesian stability selection is then applied with LASSO and non-informative priors to the cleaned data.
+The results correspond to Table 4 of the paper.

 ---